gerrowadat/log.andvari.net/content/pages/about.md

 Speaking
 ========

-I am happy to speak on subjects such as Software Resiliency, Customer Management for SaaS (internal and external), SRE history and development, OKRs, Managing Distributed Teams, Performance Management, Coaching high-level engineers and managers, Interrupts, oncall, incident management, and anything else that falls inside the realm of interesting and where I might have something intersting to say.
+I am happy to speak on subjects such as Software Resiliency, Customer Management for SaaS (internal and external), SRE history and development, OKRs, Managing Distributed Teams, Performance Management, Coaching high-level engineers and managers, Interrupts, oncall, incident management, and anything else that falls inside the realm of interesting and where I might have something interesting to say.

 If in doubt, get in contact via LinkedIn or Mastodon or any of the various ways that can be figured out.